serganto/msdn-content/msdn-lib/Task-ConfigureAwait-Method-Boolean.md

 }
 ```

-When we use **ConfigureAwait(false)** we explicitly say not to continue the execution for **Task.Delay()** call in the same context.
+When we use **ConfigureAwait(false)** we explicitly say not to continue the execution for **Task.Delay()** call in the same context thus avoiding the deadlock.

 #### Typical usage

-1. As mentioned before, the main use case is to avoid any deadlocks.
+1. As mentioned before, the main usage is to avoid any deadlocks.
 2. Executing continuation in the same context in GUI apps can produce performance issues in case of intensive use of asynchronous calls because all continuations will be forwarded to single UI thread. **ConfigureAwait(false)** can solve the problem as well.

 #### Use cases

-The Azure Machine Learning request/response web service example contains the following code to avoid a deadlock:
+The Azure Machine Learning request/response web service example contains the following code comments which explain the way to avoid deadlock:

 ```
 // WARNING: The 'await' statement below can result in a deadlock if you are calling this code from the UI thread of an ASP.Net application.